sanskrit/raw_etexts/mixed/sandocs-dump-markdown/doc_shiva/mArgabandhustotram_sArtha_appayyadIkShitendraiH_viracitam.md

 taken countless number of births, done karmas in these
 births and accumulated vast amounts of the karmas.
 This accumulated
 store waiting to bear fruit
-is called संचितं कर्मा sanchitam karma.
+is called सञ्चितं कर्मा sanchitam karma.
 In addition we continue to do karma in this life
 also and add to the stock of sanchitam karma thus necessi tating more and more births.
 Out of this vast stock a chunk begins to
 yield the results.
 This chunk is called प्रारब्धम् prarabdham.